marco-ht/so_long/README.md

   - The map must be parsed to ensure a valid path exists from the player's position to the exit after collecting all collectibles.
 - **Error Reporting:** If the map does not meet the criteria (e.g., duplicate exits or starting positions, non-rectangular, not enclosed by walls), the program must exit cleanly and return an error message.

-## Bonus Part

-For additional bonus points, you can implement one or more of the following features:
-- **Enemy Patrol:** Make the player lose when coming into contact with an enemy.
-- **Sprite Animation:** Add basic animation to your sprites.
-- **On-Screen Movement Count:** Display the number of moves directly on screen, rather than printing them to the shell.
-- **Additional Effects or Levels:** Get creative with extra graphical effects or additional gameplay elements.

-*Note: Bonus features will only be evaluated if the mandatory part is fully functional and error-free.*

 ## Project Structure

 ```